IBM/presto-hudi-workshop/docs/lab-3/README.md

 (10 rows)
 ```

-We can also look in the Minio UI again to see the different files that have been created.
+We can also look in the MinIO UI again to see the different files that have been created.
 Notice in the `.hoodie` path that we have two sets of `deltacommit` files

 ![MoR table update](../images/mor_dirs2.png)